False teeth can also be known as a bridge or denture

 - You may have had a root filling which will need a crown to protect what is left of the tooth.

 - The crown may help hold a bridge or denture firmly in place.

 - You may have discoloured fillings and would like to improve the appearance of the tooth by using a false tooth.

 Crowns can be made of a variety of different materials.
 Porcelain bonded to precious metal crowns are the most common type of crown found today.
 All-ceramic crowns are metal free crowns.
 These crowns are more aesthetic but just as strong as porcelain bonded crowns.
 The porcelain is applied to a space-age ceramic material forming a metal-free crown that can be used in all areas of the mouth.
 Gold alloy crowns are made entirely of metal and are very hard wearing restorations.
 These crowns are silver or gold in colour and are used mainly to restore back teeth in patients who grind and break there teeth, thus requiring false teeth.

-Animation showing bridge and implant option to replace missing tooth
+Video showing bridge option to replace a missing tooth

 Treatment procedure and dentist visits

 The tooth will be prepared to the ideal shape for the crown.
 This will involve removing most of the outer surface, and leaving a strong inner core.
 A local anaesthetic is always given for this procedure, similar to that for simple fillings.
 Once the false tooth is shaped, an impression (mould) of the tooth will be made along with one of the opposite jaw.
 A temporary crown will be placed while the crown is made.
 If the false tooth is heavily filled then a root canal filling may be advised before the crown is placed as this is difficult to do after crowning the tooth and will also require drilling through the crown.